redpencilio/app-borgmatic/README.md

 This repository helps setting up backups using [borgmatic](https://torsion.org/borgmatic/) on a given server.

+## Principles

+This repository is to be cloned to `/etc/borgmatic`.
+By default, Borgmatic expects a configuration file at `/etc/borgmatic/config.yaml`.
+This file is in `.gitignore`, so that it can be configured by hand.
+The example configuration file has an `include` statement to pull a base configuration, common to all servers.

+Note that scalar values are overridden, but lists and dicts are merged.

 ## HOWTO

 1. Be root on the server